 WHAT IS THE "POOL" IN LIVERPOOL?

-The first part of the name is thought to be derived from the Welsh word "Llif", meaning flood, so the name Liverpool, literally means a flooding pool or inlet.
+The first part of the name is thought to be derived from the Welsh word ‘Llif’, meaning flood.
+The name Liverpool, therefore, literally means a flooding pool or inlet.

-The area on the right side of the pool is where The Monro now stands, but what caused that side of the pool to be developed?
+The area to the right of the pool is where The Monro now stands.
+But why was that side of the pool developed?

-In 1715 that pool was encased in stone around the edges while the upper reaches were filled in.
-It became the first ever enclosed dock in the world and was designed by Thomas Steers.
+In 1715 the pool was encased in stone around the edges while the upper reaches were filled in.
+Designed by Thomas Steers, it became the world’s first-ever enclosed dock.

-Within 50 years, the increase of trade from the new dock led to the right hand side of the new enclosed dock being developed.
+Within 50 years, the increase in trade from the new dock led to the right-hand side of the new enclosed dock being developed.

-The Monro appeared for the first time on a map in 1750.
-The Monro is actually two merchants homes joined into one.
+The Monro appeared for the first time on a map in 1750 but as two merchants’ homes.

-This is why in the very early days Duke Street became full of merchants homes like these ones in Williamson Square.
+This is why in the very early days Duke Street became full of merchants homes like the ones in Williamson Square.

 The castle can clearly be seen in the centre.
 Still open country on the right side of the map where The Monro now stands.